 “It has to thank the Fire Freezing Toxin in his body, which is the most poisonous stuff in the world and can neutralize any other poison.”

 Lady Qin, the boss of Red Sleeve Seduction, disguised as a meal delivery woman and had a chance to meet Xia Jiang in jail.

 When Xia Jiang learned she was handed a bag of tips by her master, former Princess Quanjin of Hua Kingdom and his love of life, he urged Lady Qin to open the bag.

-To the great surprise of both of them, the words in the bag was not addressed to Lady Qin but Prince Yu.
+To the great surprise of both of them, the words in the bag were not addressed to Lady Qin but to Prince Yu.

 It was a letter a dying mother wrote to her baby son.

-Only by then they realised Prince Yu’s biological mother was Princess Quanji’s sister, Princess Linglong.
+Only by then they realized Prince Yu’s biological mother was Princess Quanji’s sister, Princess Linglong.

 From Lady Qin, Xia Jiang also learned that Mei Changsu did not die of poison.
 Later they found out from Mei Changsu’s former veggie delivery guy, the man was once suffered Fire Freezing Toxin.

 Xia Jiang, a poison expert, immediately made a connection between the two.

 Two ancient Chinese officials had a drink in a cozy home office at night